Headbone Interactive: History

-Susan Lammers graduated from Stanford University in 1979.
+Susan Lammers graduated from Stanford University in 1980.
+She joined Microsoft in 1985 and worked as Associate Publisher and Editor-in-Chief of Microsoft Press.
+Lammers also authored the book Programmers at Work, a collection of interviews with computer industry pioneers.

 After working for Microsoft for around eight years, she formed Headbone Interactive with her husband, investing her own money to create and design edutainment CD-ROMs for children.
 In 1995, the first title, Elroy Goes Bugzerk, was released.
 It was followed by a sequel, Elroy Hits the Pavement, in 1996.
 Around that same time, a collection of software called The Gigglebone Gang was created.
 Four titles were released under that collection (see below).
 In 1997, an educative and creative website, the Headbone Zone, was created.
 Around 1998, Headbone Interactive left the CD-ROM business, citing mediocre success despite positive reviews of eight titles, and cut down its staff.
 That same year, Headbone created Headbone Television and began creating televised programming.
 Lammers left the company a few months later.
 In 1999, two television series produced by Headbone began to air: first, "Fidgetmore Academy" on Fox Family, then "Hugo Takes a D-Tour" on Discovery Kids.
 Headbone was purchased by Bonus.com in 2000 and shut down in October that same year as the Headbone Zone website went offline.